Link building is essential for SEO.

 A tool called embed code generator will help you create HTML code for your readers that’ll allow them to display your infographic on their website while giving you a proper citation and a backlink.

 I would highly recommend you to write a blog post around the infographic too.
-This will help you avoid issues of thin pages in the future.
+This will help you avoid issues with thin pages in the future.

 5. Create a Tool